vijithassar/memento/README.md

 var current_data = project.data();
 ```

-This will be an *array* of all matching data elements from the input array; this means that multiple matching data elements can overlap on a particular time position, but it also means you may need to navigate around an array even if you only expect one result.
+The return value of the .data() method will be a boolean false if there is no data bound to ranges overlapping the current timestamp.
+If there is matching data, the return value of the .data() method will be an *array* of all matching data elements from the input array.
+This means that multiple matching data elements can overlap on a particular time position, but it also means you may need to navigate around an array even if you only expect one result.

 The .data() method can also take an optional timestamp in string or numerical format to retrieve data for a playback position other than the current one.